-When your loans federal student loans are in default, the options are not particularly attractive.
+When federal student loans are in default, the options are not particularly attractive.
 Both choices, rehabilitation and consolidation, have downsides.
-However, both options are far better than letting your federal loans stay in default.
+However, both options are far better than letting the loans stay in default.
+In fact, with late fees, compounding interest, and potentially court fees, being in default is very expensive.
+Because all federal loans have borrower protections like income-driven repayment plans and loan forgiveness, staying out of default in the future is manageable.

-Rehabilitation and consolidation both accomplish the same goal… getting your federal student loan or loans out of default.
+Rehabilitation and consolidation both accomplish the same goal… getting a federal student loan or loans out of default.

-When you rehabilitate your loans, you work with your loan servicers on a monthly payment plan to get your loan current.
+In order to rehabilitate loans, borrowers must work with their loan servicers to get on a monthly payment plan.
 Rehabiliation requires the borrower to make nine payments in a ten month period to bring the loan out of default.
 This has to be done for each loan that is in default.

 Consolidation requires the borrower to go through federal direct consolidation.
-Consolidating your loans means that your old loans will be paid off and that you will be left with a new larger consolidated loan.
+Consolidating loans means that the old loans will be paid off in and a new larger consolidated loan will be created.

 Which route is fastest?